eneakllomollari/pscraper-db/README.md

 ## API

-This application is deployed on [App Engine](http://phev-scraping.appspot.com/)
+This application is deployed on [Heroku](https://pscraper.herokuapp.com/)

-The API endpoints can be found [here](https://phev-scraping.appspot.com/api/v1/). <br>
+The API endpoints can be found [here](https://pscraper.herokuapp.com/api/v1/). <br>
-For the full API documentation go to the Pscraper API site [here](https://phev-scraping.appspot.com/api/v1/docs).
+For the full API documentation go to the Pscraper API site [here](https://pscraper.herokuapp.com/api/v1/docs).

 ## Table Schema